 View or download a copy of the Discussion for Action Planning form.

-Strategies, Inc. meets with upper-level management in organizations to discuss their plan of action for implementation.
+Strategies, Inc., meets with upper-level management in organizations to discuss their plan of action for implementation.

 During the meeting, they discuss the vision for the agency as it relates to father engagement.
-Goals and objectives are devised and well as things to be accomplished and the person/people assigned to accomplish the tasks.
+Goals and objectives are devised as well as things to be accomplished and the person/people assigned to accomplish the tasks.
 They discuss potential barriers and/or challenges to implementation as well.